 Originally built in 1640, Dallowgill School was a National Society of the Church of England School.
-After years of exchanging hands, ownership was officially passed to Delta in June 2019, with exciting future plans.
+After years of exchanging hands, ownership was officially passed to the Trust in June 2019.

-Alongside schools being encouraged to use the facility for curriculum benefits, Dallowgill will also serve an important purpose for students to learn life skills.
-Teachers will be able to plan weekend and overnight visits so students can learn how to cook basic meals, keep areas clean, share an appreciation for nature and share memorable experiences.
+Alongside schools being encouraged to use the facility for curriculum benefits, Dallowgill also enables students to learn important life skills.
+Teachers will be able to plan weekend and overnight visits and students will be given the opportunity to cook basic meals, keep areas clean, share an appreciation for nature and share memorable experiences.

 The Environmental and Outdoor Education Centre, welcomed past and present members to its Official Opening Ceremony on Wednesday 8th September.